geeksammao/AnimUtil/README.md

 An animation util to simplify animation code.

 ## Sample
-You can simply your animation code like:
+You can simplify your animation code like:

     AnimationUtil.target(view).rotateX(90).duration(200)
 	        .interpolator(new AccelerateDecelerateInterpolator())